ajrcarey/pdfium-render/examples/README.md

 * `annotations.rs`: iterates over every annotation on every page in `test/annotations-test.pdf`, displaying information about each annotation.
 * `attachments.rs`: generates a new document by embedding `test/annotations-test.pdf`, `test/create-test.pdf`, and `test/path-test.pdf` as attachments, saving the new document to `test/attachments.pdf`.
 * `chars.rs`: iterates over the individual characters in a text object to determine the bounding boxes of each word in the text object.
-* `clone.rs`: moves a selection of page objects from one page to another using the cloning functions in `PdfPageGroupObject`, saving the new document to `test/clone-test.pdf`.
 * `concat.rs`: generates a new document by concatenating pages from `test/export-test.pdf`, `test/form-test.pdf`, and `test/text-test.pdf` together, saving the new document to `test/concat-test.pdf`
+* `copy_objects.rs`: moves a selection of page objects from one page to another using the object copying functions in `PdfPageGroupObject`, saving the new document to `test/copy-test.pdf`.
 * `create.rs`: generates a new document by placing text objects onto a blank page, saving the new document to `test/create-test.pdf`.
 * `descenders.rs`: iterates over the individual characters in a text object, measuring which have glyph shapes that descend beneath the text object's font baseline
 * `export.rs`: exports the individual pages in `test/export-test.pdf` to JPGs in the working directory.
 The example will attempt to bind to a copy of Pdfium in the working directory, falling back to the system-bundled library if local loading fails.